Disability Services for Students UPPS No. 07.11.01

 04. PROCEDURES FOR PROVIDING ACCOMMODATIONS TO STUDENTS ON THE BASIS OF A DISABILITY

-04.01 A student who requires accommodation to participate in the academic setting or in a university-sponsored activity or program as required as part of a degree program should contact the ODS or a service specialist at the Round Rock Higher Education Center (RRHEC).
-The ODS will require the student to provide documentation that substantiates the disability and need for academic adjustments, auxiliary aids and services.
+04.01 A student who requires accommodation to participate in the academic setting or in a university-sponsored activity or program as required as part of a degree program should contact the ODS or a service specialist at the Round Rock Campus (RRC).
+The ODS will require the student to provide a reasonable level of documentation that substantiates the disability and need for academic adjustments, auxiliary aids, and services.

 b.
-Disability documentation is reviewed by the ODS and accommodations determined within 30 days of receipt of the documentation.
-Appropriate accommodations are determined on the basis of the student meeting the established criteria for the particular disability.
-The ODS is the designated authority for the institution for assigning accommodations.
+Disability documentation is reviewed in conjunction with interaction and review with the student of their disability and accommodation request by the ODS and formal accommodations are determined within 30 days of receipt of the documentation.
+The ODS is the designated authority for the institution for assigning student accommodations.

 c.
 Based on a review of the documentation by the ODS, eligibility for specific accommodations will be approved by the ODS.
 A student is eligible for services when it is determined that the need for an accommodation exists.

 d.
-Documentation of a person's disability can be presented to the ODS or a service specialist at the RRHEC by any designated individual or agency.
-A regularly enrolled student for whom disability documentation has been reviewed, and accommodations approved by the ODS, is not eligible to access accommodations until the student meets one-on-one with a staff member in the ODS office or with a service specialist at the RRHEC.
-At this meeting, the ODS or RRHEC service specialist notifies the student in writing of their eligibility for services, and coordinates specific accommodations with faculty or staff members.
-For university students with disabilities enrolled in classes through Distance and Extended Learning or off-campus sites (i.e., through the RRHEC), an exception to the one-on-one meeting will be made on a case-by-case basis.
+Documentation of a person's disability can be presented to the ODS or a service specialist at the RRC by any designated individual or agency.
+A regularly-enrolled student for whom disability documentation has been reviewed, and accommodations approved by the ODS, is not eligible to access accommodations until the student meets one-on-one with a staff member in the ODS office or with a service specialist at the RRC.
+At this meeting, the ODS or RRC service specialist notifies the student in writing of their eligibility for services, and coordinates specific accommodations with faculty or staff members.
+For university students with disabilities enrolled in classes through Distance and Extended Learning or off-campus sites (i.e., through the RRC), an exception to the one-on-one meeting will be made on a case-by-case basis.

 e.
 The ODS staff are available to assist faculty or staff members who may experience difficulties in providing requested accommodations, and will work with faculty or staff members to resolve problems and provide the most appropriate and reasonable accommodations to students.
 The ODS staff will consult with department chairs and deans regarding academic accommodations on an as-needed basis.